kotct/dot/CONTRIBUTING.md

 1. Fork `dot` to your user or organization account.

-2. Clone your fork onto your machine.
+2. Clone your fork of this repository onto your machine.

 3. Create a new feature branch for *one specific change that you wish to make*.